David Plante: Work

 Plante's novels examine the spiritual in a variety of contexts, but notably in the milieu of large, working-class, Catholic families of French-Canadian background.
 His male characters range from openly gay to sexually ambiguous and questioning.

-Plante’s work, for which he has been nominated for the National Book Award, includes Difficult Women (1983), a memoir of his relationships with Jean Rhys, Sonia Orwell, and Germaine Greer and the widely praised Francoeur Trilogy--The Family (1978), The Country (1980) and The Woods (1982).
-His most recent book The Pure Lover (2009) is a memoir of Nikos Stangos, his partner of forty years.
-The papers of Nikos Stangos (1936-2004), are in The Princeton University Library, the Program in Hellenic Studies.
+Plante's work, for which he has been nominated for the National Book Award, includes Difficult Women (1983), a memoir of his relationships with Jean Rhys, Sonia Orwell, and Germaine Greer and the widely praised Francoeur Trilogy—The Family (1978), The Country (1980) and The Woods (1982).
+His book The Pure Lover (2009) is a memoir of Nikos Stangos, his partner of forty years.
+The papers of Nikos Stangos (1936–2004), are in The Princeton University Library, the Program in Hellenic Studies.

 He has been published extensively including in The New Yorker and The Paris Review and various literary magazines.

 Honours

 Plante is a fellow of the Royal Society of Literature, elected in 2002.
 Among his other honours are: Henfield Fellow, University of East Anglia, 1975; British Arts Council Grant, 1977; Guggenheim Fellowship, 1983; American Academy and Institute of Arts and Letters Award, 1983.

-He is an Ambassador for the LGBT Committee of the New York Public Library.
+He is an ambassador for the LGBT Committee of the New York Public Library.

 He has been a writer-in-residence at Maxim Gorky Literature Institute (Moscow), the Université du Québec à Montréal, Adelphi University, King's College, the University of Cambridge, the University of Tulsa, and the University of East Anglia.

-David Plante's book, The Family was a final selection for the National Book Award in 1979.
+Plante's book The Family was a final selection for the National Book Award in 1979.